 But if you follow the suggestions in this article, you’ll have a better chance of getting it right.

-This tour can either be guided by one of our customer success agents (who would be happy to answer all of your questions), or you can start our free 10-day trial.
+This tour can either be guided by one of our customer success agents (who would be happy to answer all of your questions).

 10 Real Estate Copywriting Tips For Homepages That Convert